 From park to park with the micro-oases

-Thanks to the “From park to park” project, five micro-oases will be installed in the city throughout July and August, offering a chance to cool off as you make your way between your home and a park.
-Built on a wooden base and equipped with benches, plants and a shelter, these oases also boast a misting system that is triggered whenever the temperature exceeds 27°C. A welcome site for anyone looking to cool off and intended first and foremost for senior citizens, these sites are wheelchair-friendly and can be found in:
+Thanks to the "From park to park" project, five micro-oases will be installed in the city throughout July and August, offering a chance to cool off as you make your way between your home and a park.
+Built on a wooden base and equipped with benches, plants and a shelter, these oases also boast a misting system that is triggered whenever the temperature exceeds 27°C. A blessing for anyone looking to cool off and intended first and foremost for senior citizens, these sites are wheelchair-friendly and can be found in different places (further information coming soon).

 Do refreshing sports activities